nmedan/kanban-be/readme.md

-# Back-end
+# Kanban board back-end

-This is back-end for kanbon-board application.
+This is back-end for kanban board application.
 For creating this, next technologies are used:
 * PHP
 * Laravel
 * MySQL